-It seems like you’ve got your period again.
-As a woman, there are probably a few things that you dread while on your period.
-There’s a long list of symptoms that include cramping, bloating, and cravings.
+There are probably a few things that you dread while on your period like cramping, bloating, and cravings.

 You might be even luckier to experience diarrhea or sensitivity to pain.
 This list might just add to your growing awareness of your wardrobe because who has time for leaks?
 As if this wasn’t enough, many of us can probably attest to the discomfort that you might feel while sleeping.
 Not only are you probably feeling restless, but your cramps might be ever present, and a spontaneous leak is always on the mind.
 If you’re looking to ease your mind while on your period, look no further!

 When it’s time for a woman to go to sleep on her period, she might find that she has to deal with numerous problems.
 One, she might be restless.
 Two, she’s dealing with painful cramps.
 Three, she’s trying to avoid leaks.
 If you’re dealing with all these problems, a good night’s rest seems out of reach, but not anymore.
 Let’s tackle each and every one of these problems!

 While you’re on your period, you might realize that you can’t sleep as easily as you normally can.
 If you’re experiencing a change in your sleeping pattern while you’re on your period, there’s a reason that’s happening!
 During your menstrual cycle, your hormones, estrogen, and progesterone specifically, fluctuate like crazy.
 When you’re on your period, your progesterone levels decrease significantly.
 Progesterone is known to work as a mild sedative, so this decrease during your period is likely the cause of your late nights.